 Your sector association will check your application and supporting evidence before submitting them to the Environment Agency.
 It will also enter your details onto the CCA register system.

 This page only provides a summary of the application process.
-Download the CCA operations manual for help on how to gather the data needed to support your application and how to work out the right target for your operation.
+Download the CCA operations manual for help on:

 The form and spreadsheets are in the appendices of the CCA operations manual document.

 The Environment Agency will assess your application or send it to a technical facilitator who is a specialist in your sector.

 If a facilitator is used they will review your application and supporting evidence to check you are eligible to hold a CCA.
 They will make a recommendation to either approve or refuse your application.

 The Environment Agency will review your application or the facilitator’s recommendation and make the final decision.

 The Environment Agency will email your nominated responsible person with its decision.
 This email will be copied to your administrative contact and your sector association.

 If your application is approved, the decision email will include your CCA.